AdamFHolt/adamfholt.github.io/_pages/research.md

 <h3 style="font-weight: bold">Research overview</h3>

 <p style="padding-top:15px">
 **We use geodynamic modeling to investigate the mechanics of deformation at plate boundaries, within plates, and in the underlying mantle.
 The image carousal highlights a few specific recent and/or ongoing projects.
-Further below, our main research avenues are summarized.**
+Further below, our main current research avenues are summarized.**
 </p>
 <!-- <hr size="0" noshade>
  -->